 Source: *U.S. Bureau of Labor Statistics

 Individuals who hope to work in this field will need to earn an associate's or bachelor's degree in an accredited program through a college or university.
 Though a few 1-year certificate programs do exist, they are only for current medical personnel and are not accredited by the Commission on Accreditation for Allied Health Education Programs (CAAHEP).
 Prenatal ultrasonography technicians are not required to be licensed to practice, but there are credentialing programs in general sonography and in specialized fields, like prenatal, that are preferred by employers.

 Prenatal ultrasonography technicians need good communication skills to explain the technical procedures to patients.
 A compassionate bedside manner and sensitivity to the patient's feelings are necessary since the exam can be emotionally charged, especially when examining potential risks to the fetus.
 Strong math and science abilities can be a help in this career, and ultrasound technicians should also stay abreast of changing practices and new technologies.

 Career and Economic Outlook

-A projected 26% increase in employment opportunities is expected for diagnostic medical sonographers, including prenatal ultrasonography technicians, between 2014 and 2024, according to the U.S. Bureau of Labor and Statistics (BLS, www.bls.gov).
+A projected 23% increase in employment opportunities is expected for diagnostic medical sonographers, including prenatal ultrasonography technicians, between 2016 and 2026, according to the U.S. Bureau of Labor and Statistics (BLS, www.bls.gov).
 With expectant mothers found in every region, there are employment opportunities for prenatal ultrasound technicians throughout the country.
 Ultrasound techs can advance in their careers by adding other areas of sonography to their resumes or by moving into education or administration.
-Median earnings among diagnostic medical sonographers were reported as $68,970 per year by the BLS in May 2015, with the highest rates found in California, Florida and New York.
+Median earnings among diagnostic medical sonographers were reported as $71,410 per year by the BLS in May 2017, with the highest rates found in California, Hawaii, and Washington, D.C.

 Alternate Career Options